camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-document-extraction.md

 1. Click **Create** to create and open the new extraction project.
 1. Configure and publish the project:

    - See [Extract structured data](idp-structured-extraction.md) to learn how to configure and publish a structured data extraction project.
    - See [Extract unstructured data](idp-unstructured-extraction.md) to learn how to configure and publish an unstructured data extraction project.

 :::info
 Not sure what extraction method to use?
-See [Structured and unstructured documents](idp-key-concepts.md) to help determine what kind of document(s) you will be processing.
+See [structured and unstructured documents](idp-key-concepts.md) to help determine what kind of document(s) you will be processing.
 :::